-As previously mentioned, disentanglement in GANs is not a trivial task, as latent variable model with data structure prior is hard to formulate in the scenario where no sample likelihood exists.
-Towards breaking through this obstacle, we propose to disentangle the inter-class variation of data through comparing the features of generated images.
-It is inspired by the intuition the same factor values render the same image feature related to that factor.
+The task of disentanglement in GANs presents a challenge, as it is difficult to formulate a latent variable model with a data structure prior.
+In order to overcome this obstacle, we propose to disentangle the class variation of data by comparing the features of generated images.
+Our approach is based on the idea that the same factor will create similar image features that are associated with the factor.